LisaJacklin/Practice-and-Learning/Ruby/Notes.md

 irb sets up the interactive ruby session (so long as ruby is already installed) ruby -v will check for the version being operated.

+In order to add in variables into a string, #{} is used. puts is the key word to print anything on a screen when in scripts etc...

+string concatination is a thing!!!
+	- strings can also be manipulated with: .reverse .length .downcase .upcase

+ifelse strings use 'end' in ruby rather than fi